carolinewelter/carolinewelter.github.io/_pages/teaching.md

 > *"My professor was wonderful and made me switch my major to economics because I enjoyed the course thoroughly."*

 > *"I enjoyed this course.
 The professor was able to teach the topics in various, engaging ways that kept our attention throughout the entire lecture.
-She was willing to work with students if they needed accommodations for something.
-The one piece of advice I would give is to add graded quizzes to the course.
-That way students can have opportunities to boost their grade and take away some of the stress of exams.
-Also, these quizzes could serve as a knowledge check so students can get an idea of what they know and what they need to study before the bigger exams."*
+She was willing to work with students if they needed accommodations for something."*

 <ul class="doc-links">
   <li>
     <a class="doc-link"
        href="{{ '/assets/pdf/Evidence_of_Teaching_Effectiveness.pdf' | relative_url }}"
        download="Caroline_Welter_Evidence_Teaching_Effectiveness.pdf">
-      <span> Evidence of Teaching Effectiveness) </span>
+      <span> Evidence of Teaching Effectiveness </span>
       <i class="fas fa-file-pdf"></i>
     </a>
   </li>